Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization: OOD generalization theory for linear classification tasks

 Next, we show the importance of support overlap for invariant features.

 \begin{theorem} \textbf{Impossibility of guaranteed OOD generalization for linear classification.} Suppose each $e \in \mathcal{E}_{all}$ follows Assumption \ref{assumption 3_new}.
-If for all the training environments $\mathcal{E}_{tr}$, the latent invariant features are bounded and strictly separable, i.e., Assumption \ref{assumption 4_new} and \ref{assumption 8_new} hold, then every deterministic algorithm fails to solve the OOD generalization (eq. \eqref{eqn1: min_max_ood}), i.e., for the output of every algorithm $\exists \; e\in \mathcal{E}_{all}$ in which the error exceeds the minimum required value $q$ (noise level).

-\end{theorem} The proofs to all the theorems are in the Appendix.
+If for all the training environments $\mathcal{E}_{tr}$, the latent invariant features are bounded and strictly separable, i.e., Assumption \ref{assumption 4_new} and \ref{assumption 8_new} hold, then every deterministic algorithm fails to solve the OOD generalization (eq. \eqref{eqn1: min_max_ood}), i.e., for the output of every algorithm $\exists \; e\in \mathcal{E}_{all}$ in which the error exceeds the minimum required value $q$ (noise level). \end{theorem} The proofs to all the theorems are in the Appendix.
 We provide a high-level intuiton as to why invariant feature support overlap is crucial to the impossibility result.
 In Figure \ref{fig:2d_impossible}b), we show that if the support of latent invariant features are strictly separated by the labelling hyperplane $w_{\mathsf{inv}}^{*}$, then we can find another valid hyperplane $w_{\mathsf{inv}}^{+}$ that is equally likely to have generated the same data.
 There is no algorithm that can distinguish between $w_{\mathsf{inv}}^{*}$ and $w_{\mathsf{inv}}^{+}$.
 As a result, if we use data from the region where the hyperplanes disagree (yellow region Figure \ref{fig:2d_impossible}b)), then the algorithm fails.

 \textbf{Significance of Theorem \ref{theorem 2}.} We showed that without the support overlap assumption on the invariant features, OOD generalization is impossible for linear classification tasks.
-This is in contrast to linear regression in Theorem \ref{thm9: arjovsky} \cite{arjovsky2019invariant}, where even in the absence of the support overlap assumption, guaranteed OOD generalization was possible.
+This is in contrast to linear regression in Theorem \ref{thm9: arjovsky} \citep{arjovsky2019invariant}, where even in the absence of the support overlap assumption, guaranteed OOD generalization was possible.
 Applying the above Theorem \ref{theorem 2} to the 2D case (eq. \eqref{eqn:2d_toy_example}) implies that we cannot assume that the support of invariant latent features can change, or else that case is also impossible to solve.

 Next, we ask what further assumptions are minimally needed to be able to solve the OOD generalization (eq. \eqref{eqn1: min_max_ood}).
 Each classifier can be written as $\bar{w} \cdot X^e = \bar{w} \cdot S (Z_{\mathsf{inv}}^e, Z_{\mathsf{spu}}^e) =\tilde{w}_{\mathsf{inv}}\cdot Z_{\mathsf{inv}}^e + \tilde{w}_{\mathsf{spu}} Z_{\mathsf{spu}}^e $.
 If $\tilde{w}_{\mathsf{spu}}\not=0$, then the classifier $\bar{w}$ is said to rely on spurious features.